RobertTate/dmcli/campaigns/README.md

   }
 }
 ```
----

 You've got a few options within each section of the json file:

 ## Links
 Accepts an array of url's.
 Selecting this option while using DMCLI will result in all the urls in the array opening in new tabs in your default browser.
+I find this super helpful if I am running an encounter and need a quick way to get all of the monster stats in front of me.

 ## Text
 A place to put text.
 Selecting this option while using DMCLI will display the text.
 Use how you see fit.
+I like using this for a more general overview type of blurb, for what this section of content represents.

 ## Topics
 Accepts as many topics as you want.
 Selecting this option while using DMCLI will take you to another dropdown, showing the topics.
 From there, you can select one to display its text.

-## Roll Initiative!
-You can find this option in every content item, and also at the main menu.
-It doesn't require anything added to the content's `data.json` file.
-Selecting this option will start up an initiative tracker tool.

 ---